SHelfinger/TogoTelecom/README.md

 ### Advanced Configuration
 In wvdial.conf you can add the PIN (If you haven't yet disabled, I suggest to disable it).
 To activate it just hit `wvdial pin`.
-The another tab is "EVDO" what you may know from TogoTelekom connection manager.
+The another tab is "EVDO" what you may know from TogoTelecom connection manager.
 Usually PPP is connecting with the regular mode, who you probably don't want.
 The trick `wvdial modem-start` who is activating the "high-speed"

 ## Meta